-10.5 BIKE PARKING QUANTITY
+10.6 BIKE PARKING QUANTITY

 Recommendations for bicycle parking supply are presented in Table 10-3.
-Optimally, a mix of both Class 1 and Class 2 parking should be provided in virtually all locations.
+Optimally, a mix of both long- and short-term parking should be provided in virtually all locations.
 The parking rates in Table 10-3 are for communities with bicycle commute rates of less than 2% (the countywide average).
-It is recommended that the amount of bicycle parking be increased proportionately for those cities or communities whose bicycle commute rates exceed the countywide average.
+It is recommended that the amount of bicycle parking be prorated for those cities or communities whose bicycle commute rates exceed the countywide average or who want to reflect climate or vehicle miles traveled reduction goals.
 The parking demand-to-capacity ratio should be monitored and additional parking should be provided as needed.